Ryan-D-Clark/QA_Bootcamp_Project/README.md

 Documentation was also another area of concern as although it had been covered throughout the bootcamp I didn't know to what extent I needed to go when creating it.
 My only other experience of project documentation was my A-level project which was a step-by-step guide but I didn't think that this project required that.

 ## What went well
 As expected, I was able to complete the core features (CRUD functionality) of the project within the first couple of days which I had initially planned.
-This meant that I could spend more time on the testing components which I was still unsure about
+This meant that I could spend more time on the testing components which I was still unsure about.

 ## What didn't go well
 Unfortunately, after allocating too much time to testing and not enough to documentation I was falling behind on the last couple of days which means that although I covered all areas for the MVP, I did not complete all my targets.
 One of my main goals was to add a front-end so that the project would be easier to demonstrate, however I have decided that I will implement this later on as I don't want to have broken/unfinished components in my project.